h4ckyou/h4ckyou.github.io/posts/ctf/uctf/writeup.md

 Searching the first user returned it's value
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/f00d22eb-1afa-491a-8f81-f25f6a51836e)

-So just search for all the users the one that is admin holds the flag :P
+So just search for all the users the one whose role is `admin` holds the flag :P

 ### Cryptography